Improving Multimodal Large Language Models Using Continual Learning: Experiments

 \section{Experiments}

-In our experiments, we treat training a \textit{MLLM as a CL problem}, where the system learns a sequence of tasks from 1 to $T$.
+In our experiments, we treat training a MLLM as a CL problem, where the system learns a sequence of tasks from 1 to $T$.
 Task 1 always consists of training the LLM, where we assume the LLM has already been trained and we do not know the provenance of the training data or the exact methods to create it, which is true of many commonly used LLMs (e.g., Llama 2 and Llama 3).
 In our experiments on analyzing and mitigating linguistic forgetting, there are 2 tasks: 1) learning the base LLM, and 2) learning the mixture of VL datasets.
 In CL experiments, there are 5 tasks where the first is training the base LLM, and then each VL task is sequentially learned.

 Following the standard LLaVA recipe, for all experiments, task 2 begins by training the VL alignment network using the LLaVA-595 CC-SBU captioning dataset.
 The network is trained to generate captions with an auto-regressive loss, with the vision encoder and LLM kept frozen.
+Because only the alignment network is trained, the model has a modicum of visual ability without impairing its language capabilities.
 Subsequently, the LLM and alignment layer are trained for tasks 2 to $T$.
-For the forgetting and mitigation experiments in Secs.~\ref{sec:analyzing-linguistic-forgetting} and \ref{sec:mitigation-analysis}, the two-task setup is identical to LLaVA 1.5's training protocol.
-The continual learning setup employed in Sec.~\ref{sec:llava-cl-task} is detailed in Appendices ~\ref{app:exp_settings} and \ref{sec:datasets-appendix}.
+For Secs.~\ref{sec:analyzing-linguistic-forgetting} and \ref{sec:mitigation-analysis}, their two-task setup is identical to LLaVA 1.5's training protocol.
+Additional implementation details are given in {Sec.}~\ref{app:exp_settings}.